 The second-grade teacher, Mrs. Amy Bellanchof is also one.
 It should be noted that her daughter Melanie is one of the students of Room 402.

-There may only be an exception with a potential Double Entendre joke in the episode "Bing, Bing, Bing, and a Shot" where in the doctor's office, Jesse and Mrs. Myerson briefly interact and he misunderstands what she is telling him, and whatever she was pointing out (because Jesse was holding a newspaper to hide his underwear exposure), it could be considered Innocent Innuendo, or even Getting Crap Past the Radar.
+There may only be an exception with a potential Double Entendre joke in the episode "Bing, Bing, Bing, and a Shot" where in the doctor's office, Jesse and Mrs. Myerson briefly interact and he misunderstands what she is telling him.
+Jesse was on his underwear, and uses a newspaper to cover himself where Mrs. Myerson enters the office, then she starts talking probably about something in the newspaper, but due to the way she points at Jesse, he thinks she was talking about a certain part of his body, in a way that could be considered Innocent Innuendo, or even Getting Crap Past the Radar.

 Everything's Spoonier With Spoons: Polly is an immigrant who is completely obsessed with spoons.
 She's got a spoon collection, and makes a spoon exhibition for the science fair.
 She once started a spoon hospital and a spoon school.